 Non-sanctioned/non-medical/non-prescribed use of these controlled substances is considered drug abuse.
 They are likely to create physical or psychological dependence.

-- Substance Abuse Disorders (SUD) affect over 20 million Americans aged 12 and over.
+- SUDs affect over 20 million Americans aged 12 and over.

-- Most common disorders were related to marijuana and prescription pain relievers.
+- Most common disorders are related to marijuana and prescription pain relievers.

 - Major Depressive Episodes (MDE) affect 3.5 million adolescents and 4.6 million young adults nationwide.